fwtompa/mathdowsers/README.md

 # The mathdowsers project

 The project goal is to improve MathIR.
-The projects uses the ARQMath benchmarks, developed as part of CLEF.
+To this end, the project uses the ARQMath benchmark, which were developed as part of CLEF.
 This is a continuation of the [ARQMath mathdowser project](https://github.com/kiking0501/MathDowsers-ARQMath).

 ## Participants